expo/expo/docs/pages/versions/unversioned/sdk/gyroscope.md

 #### Returns

-- A subscription that you can call `remove()` on when you would like to unsubscribe the listener.
+- An EventSubscription object that you can call `remove()` on when you would like to unsubscribe the listener.

 ### `Gyroscope.removeAllListeners()`